metasal1/fireship.io/content/lessons/node-crypto-examples/index.md

 Hashes are great for making passwords unreadable, but because they always produce the same output, they are not very secure.
 A salt is a random string that is added to the input before hashing.
 This makes the hash more unique and harder to guess.

-Users often to use weak passwords, like "password123".
+Users often use weak passwords, like "password123".
 When a database is compromised, the attacker can easily find the value of an unsalted hash by searching precomputed [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) of common hashes - salting fixes this.

 - Used to make a hash harder to guess
 - Appends a random string to the input before hashing